armory/documentation/_spinnaker/terraform_integration.md

 ${#stage('My Output Stage')["context"]["status"]["outputs"]["bucket_arn"]["value"]}
 ```

-## Reference pipeline

-You can find a reference pipeline to build from [here](https://gist.github.com/ethanfrogers/5123a5336f7e6ae4fd5fcda76536199b) or [here](https://gist.github.com/justinrlee/3abe62e38f957ecd0ba3c417a6125555).
-It should help you get started!
-To use one of the references, create a pipeline in Deck and click **Pipeline Actions** > **Edit as JSON** and paste the pipeline JSON into the text box.

 ## Configuring Terraform for your cloud provider

 Since the Terraform Integration executes all Terraform commands against the `terraform` binary, all methods of configuring authentication are supported for your desired cloud provider.
 This section describes how to accomplish this for various cloud providers.